analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad717x_console/ad717x_console.rst

 The AD717x/AD411x family offer a complete integrated Sigma-Delta ADC solution which can be used in high precision, low noise single channel applications (Life Science measurements) or higher speed multiplexed applications (Factory Automation PLC Input modules).
 This page gives an overview of using the AD717x/AD411x firmware example with SDP-K1 EVAL board, interfacing with various EVAL boards supporting AD711x/AD411x family devices.
 The firmware example comprises 3 layers of software (from top to bottom): Console Application Layer, Device No-OS Layer and Platform Drivers layer.
-It supports STM32 and Mbed platforms.
+It supports STM32 platform.

    .. image:: /source/projects/ad717x_console/ad717x_architecture.jpg
       :width: 200